coderamen666/srd-v3.5-md/spells/spells-s.md

 protected by an *alarm* spell.
 Finally, an *unseen servant* is conjured to provide service to you for the duration of the shelter.

-The *secure shelter* contains rude furnishings ---eight bunks, a trestle table, eight stools, and a writing desk.
+The *secure shelter* contains rude furnishings —eight bunks, a trestle table, eight stools, and a writing desk.

 *Material Component:* A square chip of stone, crushed lime, a few grains